samskivert/website/bikeshed/_posts/2015-07-25-welcome-to-the-bikeshed.md

 easily estimable cost and should not wildly deviate from programmers' expectations.

 * A language should be as simple as possible but no simpler.
 Simplicity is good, but is trumped by practicality.
-If the only syntactically convient way to iterate over a collection is by creating a closure, you have failed this test.
+If the only syntactically convenient way to iterate over a collection is by creating a closure, you have failed this test.

 * The programmer is smart and the compiler is (relatively) dumb.
 It's better to give the programmer the tools to write code that the compiler can easily translate into efficient manipulation of the